marcom/ViennaRNA.jl/README.md

 The `Unitful` library is needed to be able to specify units with `@u_str`, e.g. `4u"kcal/mol"` or `37u"°C"`.
-You can get the degree symbol `°` by typing `\degree` and pressing the TAB key in the REPL or in an editor with Julia syntax support
+You can get the degree symbol `°` by typing `\degree` and pressing the TAB key in the REPL or in an editor with Julia syntax support.

 The original C API functions can be found in the submodule `ViennaRNA.LibRNA`.
 Most functions can be called with a String